simahawk/openerp_bootstrap/README.rst

 Tired of copy&paste and find&replace for creating new OpenERP modules?

-This module adds Paster templates for bootstrapping your modules.
+This module adds Paste_ templates for bootstrapping your modules.

 Install
 =======